Reframing data analysis as meaning-making

 But I do get it – data analysis can be a pretty technical and sometimes overwhelming to educators who haven’t been formally trained in using it.

-I want to help you see that 1) technical doesn’t have to be scary, and 2) even if you hated your stats in college, you can be successful in collecting, analyzing, and using data to guide your work with kids and families.
+I want to help you see that 1) technical doesn’t have to be scary, and 2) even if you hated your stats class in college, you can be successful in collecting, analyzing, and using data to guide your work with kids and families.

 So let’s remind ourselves about WHY we ultimately use data.